Country _ Name

 Market size for financial services using crypto currencies and biggest companies in this business area

-Based on publicly available information from the BSP as of 31 December 2021, there are 18 registered VASPs.
+Based on publicly available information from the BSP as of 15 May 2025, there are 13 registered VASPs, three of which are marked as “Inactive/Not Operational.”

 Additional comments regarding the economic situation for financial services using crypto currencies or what FinTech’s must be aware of in this business area